 As much as possible, tailor your environment to your comfort by:

-If you think your anger is linked to ADHD, it’s time to connect with a medical professional who will evaluate your symptoms and help you manage your anger with a personalized ADHD treatment plan (if applicable).
+If you think your anger is linked to ADHD, it’s time to connect with a medical professional who can evaluate your symptoms and help you manage your anger with a personalized ADHD treatment plan.

-Plus, you don’t need expensive health coverage to afford our telemedicine services.
-Starting at $25/month, the medical health providers on Klarity will continuously work with you to ensure your treatment remains current with your changing needs.
+The medical health providers on Klarity will work with you to ensure your treatment remains current with your changing needs.